ryejs/ryejs.com/docs/query.md

     .find(selector) <span>⇒ rye collection</span>
 </div>

-Get the descendants of each element in collection, filtered by a string `selector`.
+Returns a new Rye collection containing the descendants of the current `collection.elements`, filtered by `selector`.
+Uses `.querySelectorAll` when available.

 index